Skip to main content

 • “It's very well optimized and runs great on my rig, which was mid-high tier 7 years ago.”

-• “After the cryo update, whenever an enemy appears or shoots, the game freezes completely for 2 seconds, causing death.”
+• “After the cryo update, whenever an enemy runner appears on my screen or starts shooting, the game completely freezes for 2 seconds and I die—making combat frustrating and unfair.”

 • humor